syncfusion-content/asp.netwebforms-docs/aspnet/DataManager/Data-Adaptors.md

 ## URL Adaptor

-Url Adaptor of DataManager can be used when you want to use remote service to retrieve data.
+URL Adaptor of DataManager can be used when you want to use remote service to retrieve data.
 It interacts with server-side for all DataManager Queries and CRUD operations.
 Now, in the following code example the data is retrieved from MVC Controller.

 {% tabs %}